-Gregory Garre is a partner in the Washington, D.C. office of Latham & Watkins and Global Chair of Latham's Supreme Court & Appellate Practice.
-He handles an array of complex litigation matters at all levels of the federal and state court systems and counsels clients on constitutional, regulatory, and other matters.
-Recently named an Appellate MVP by Law360, he is widely considered one of the nation’s top appellate advocates.
+Gregory Garre is a partner in the Washington, D.C. office of Latham & Watkins and Global Chair of the firm’s Supreme Court & Appellate Practice.
+Named a 2016 Appellate MVP by Law360 and 2016 Winning Litigator by the National Law Journal, he is widely considered one of the nation’s top appellate advocates.

-Recently, in Vance v.
-Ball State University, the Court issued a 5 – 4 decision in favor of Mr. Garre’s employer client, in one of the most closely watched employment discrimination cases in recent years.
-In addition, in United States v.
-Home Concrete, the Court recently sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5 – 4 decision that the Wall Street Journal reported could have a billion dollar tax impact.
-During the past three terms, he has argued nine cases before the Court, including in Fisher v.
-University of Texas.
+Mr. Garre has frequently prevailed in the most hard-fought cases before the Supreme Court.
+For example, in Fisher v.
+University of Texas, the Supreme Court issued a 4 – 3 decision upholding the University of Texas’s admissions program against a constitutional challenge.
+In Vance v.
+Ball State University, the Court issued a 5 – 4 decision in favor of Mr. Garre’s employer client in one of the most closely watched employment discrimination cases in recent years.
+And, in United States v.
+Home Concrete, the Court sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5 – 4 decision that the Wall Street Journal reported could have a billion dollar tax impact.

-Mr. Garre also has argued scores of cases before the federal and state courts of appeals.
-In recent appeals, for example, he has secured victories on behalf of Amazon.com in a high-profile patent case decided by the Federal Circuit (United Video Properties, Inc. v.
-Amazon.com); a group of major oil, gas, and other Fortune 100 companies in a major environmental case decided by the D.C.
+Mr. Garre also secured high-profile appellate victories on behalf of one of the country’s largest builders in a major tax appeal in the US Court of Appeals for the Ninth Circuit (Shea Homes v.
+Commissioner); a group of leading oil, gas, and other Fortune 100 companies in a major environmental case decided by the US Court of Appeals for the D.C.
 Circuit (National Environmental Development Ass’n Clean Air Project v.
-EPA); and Ford Motor Company in a significant preemption case decided by the South Carolina Supreme Court (Priester v.
+EPA); and on behalf of Ford Motor Company in a significant preemption case decided by the South Carolina Supreme Court (Priester v.
 Ford).

 In addition, in NJOY v.
-FDA, he secured a path-marking victory in the D.C.
-Circuit on behalf of an e-cigarette maker on the scope of the Food and Drug Administration’s regulatory authority over e-cigarettes, which the Wall Street Journal identified as a “bet-the-industry case.”
-He was named a Winning Litigator by the National Law Journal and a Litigator of the Week by The American Lawyer for the victory he secured in the Fifth Circuit on behalf of the University of Texas in Fisher v.
-University of Texas, a high-profile constitutional challenge to the university’s admissions policy.
+FDA, Mr. Garre secured a path-marking victory in the D.C.
+Circuit on behalf of an e-cigarette maker on the scope of the Food and Drug Administration’s regulatory authority over e-cigarettes, which the Wall Street Journal called a “bet-the-industry case.”

-Mr. Garre has handled cases involving an array of important matters, including in the areas of administrative law, alien tort statute, antitrust, bankruptcy, business and employment law, contract law, civil rights, education, environmental law (Clean Air Act, Clean Water Act, and National Environmental Policy Act), First Amendment, Fifth Amendment, food and drug, Indian law, intellectual property (patent, copyright and trademark), international law, labor, preemption, separation of powers, tax, telecommunications, torts, and voting rights.
+Mr. Garre has handled cases involving a wide array of additional matters, including in the areas of administrative law, alien tort statute, antitrust, arbitration, bankruptcy, business and employment and labor law, contract law, civil rights, education, environmental law (Clean Air Act, Clean Water Act and National Environmental Policy Act), First Amendment, Fifth Amendment, food and drug, Indian law, intellectual property (patent, copyright, and trademark), international law, labor, preemption, separation of powers, tax, telecommunications, torts, and voting rights.

 Mr. Garre also has received numerous awards for his public service, including the Attorney General’s Medallion for his service as Solicitor General.
 He is a recipient of the Attorney General’s Distinguished Service Award, the Attorney General’s Award for Excellence in Furthering Interests of US National Security, and additional honors from the Department of Justice for his work on important civil litigation matters.
-In addition, he received the Navy’s Distinguished Public Service Award — the Navy’s highest civilian honor — for his winning argument in Winter v.
-NRDC, which secured a major Supreme Court victory for the Navy and its ability to conduct critical naval exercises.
+In addition, he received the Navy’s Distinguished Public Service Award — the Navy’s highest civilian honor — for his argument in Winter v.
+NRDC, which secured a major Supreme Court win for the Navy.

 Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.